GabrielMoreau/uvmat-doc/tutorial/07-AdvancedParticleImagingVelocimetry-1.md

 # Tutorial 07 / Correlation Image Velocimetry for a turbulent series

-This example applies Particle Image Velocimetry (PIV) to a turbulent jet, see [TutorialParticleImageVelocimetry](https://servforge.legi.grenoble-inp.fr/projects/soft-uvmat/wiki/Tutorial/ParticleImageVelocimetry#TutorialParticleImageVelocimetry:) for a first introduction to PIV.
+This example applies Particle Image Velocimetry (PIV) to a turbulent jet, see [Tutorial 05 Correlation Image Velocimetry](../05-ParticleImageVelocimetry) for a first introduction to PIV.

 ## Visual check